-We secured contracted services and software to enable onboarding of new suppliers including them in the Modern Slavery Risk Mitigation Program.
+We initiated software configuration to enable onboarding of new suppliers including them in the Modern Slavery Risk Mitigation Program (implementation in the next reporting period).

-We travelled to one of our higher risk sourcing regions and visited 5 existing and prospective supplier sites (not previously part of the due diligence inquiries).
+We travelled to one of our higher risk sourcing regions and visited 3 existing and 2 prospective supplier sites (not previously part of the due diligence inquiries).
 We reviewed their business including size, references, suppliers, market, and policies.
 We also assessed their modern slavery awareness, supporting labour structure, and quality practices.
-Based on the site visits, we chose not to continue with one supplier as they were unlikely to comply with our Modern Slavery Risk Mitigation Program.